 Why your child is being tested in these areas

-In order to measure student achievement in relation to the Melbourne Declaration on Educational Goals for Young Australians, education ministers agreed to a program of sample assessments in science literacy, ICT literacy and civics and citizenship.
+In order to measure student achievement in relation to the Alice Springs (Mparntwe) Education Declaration education ministers agreed to a program of sample assessments in science literacy, ICT literacy and civics and citizenship.

 NAP sample assessments test students’ capacity to use scientific knowledge and approaches (science literacy); their civic knowledge and understanding and the skills and values needed for active citizenship (civics and citizenship); and their ability to use information communication technology (ICT) appropriately to access, manage, integrate and evaluate information.
 Only selected groups of students in Years 6 and 10 participate in these sample assessments, which are held on a rolling three-yearly basis.